-Authority: Business Affairs
+Authority: Student Affairs

-Date Enacted or Revised: Enacted October, 2017
+Date Enacted or Revised: Enacted October 2017; June 15, 2022

 McNeese is committed to the success of all students, including those with mental or physical health conditions.
 McNeese expects all students to have the willingness and ability to maintain a reasonable concern for the welfare of themselves and others, and to seek appropriate resources when they experience difficulties.

-Voluntary withdrawal: If the leave is longer and involves a more significant part of the semester, then a medical withdrawal from the semester would be suggested.
+Voluntary Withdrawal: If the leave is longer and involves a more significant part of the semester, then a medical withdrawal from the semester would be suggested.

-Students who display dangerous or disruptive behavior may be: 1) given a referral for an evaluation from an off-campus provider, or 2) administratively (involuntarily) withdrawn from the university.
+Students who display dangerous or disruptive behavior may be: 1) given a referral for an evaluation from an off-campus provider, or 2) administratively (involuntarily) withdrawn from the University.
 The student would be notified of administrative withdrawal in person, if possible, and also in writing.

-- causes a chronic, inordinate use of university resources such as emergency services, counseling services, or other staff time/services that results in an undue burden on the university.
+- Causes a chronic, inordinate use of University resources such as emergency services, counseling services, or other staff time/services that results in an undue burden on the University.